jsummer10/Cloud-Security-Sim/ReadMe.md

 ## 2 Setup

-This system utilizes node.js and SQL.
+This system utilizes node.js and MySQL.
 Both of which would need to be installed prior to using.
+Ensure that the schema in MySQL is 'pennywise'.
+Ensure that the host is 'localhost', the user is 'root', and password is 'cloudsecurity'.

 ## 3 Layout